Dr. Panos Bouzianis, CPsychol

 The Recovery vs Discovery Metaphor

 Therapy can be viewed as a mix of two aims, or processes, one of recovery and one of discovery.
 The difference lies in how they approach suffering, love, hope, or meaning – and what may be missing.
 Recovery helps us claim back what we lost, and discovery invites us the question these losses, and challenge our personal myths.
-In a practical sense, recovery aims at covering over gaps in our functioning: learning a new coping skill, approaching a problem with new outside knowledge, restoring a measure of order.
-Discovery allows exploring why the gaps are there to begin with, and what were the orders that created problems in the first place.
-Recovery invites meaning from outside, and discovery challenges the meaning that is already in place.
-Recovery asks “what is the right way?” while discovery asks “why do I need to know what is the right way?”.
+In a practical sense, recovery aims at covering gaps in our functioning: learning a new coping skill, approaching a problem with new outside knowledge, restoring a measure of order.
+Discovery allows exploring why the gaps are there to begin with, and what was the order that created problems in the first place.
+Recovery invites meaning from outside, and discovery challenges the meaning that is already inside.
+Recovery asks "how can I do things right?” while discovery asks “what do I mean by "right"?”.
 At different points in our lives we need our therapy to err more on one side rather than on the other.

 In my practice I give priority to discovery but I also appreciate the immediateness and empowering effects of recovery.
 I find that the umbrella term “therapy” should include both processes as equally valid.
 Not everyone, and not at every point in their life, needs to challenge their truths – especially if these are all that keeps the person together in difficult times.
-However, “doing the right thing” has also been linked, time and again, to much suffering.
-The reason that I as a practitioner prioritise discovery is that it allows for a broader perspective, and for raising useful questions, thus transcending false dilemmas, while I find recovery a valuable process without which we can find ourselves vulnerable to life-halting, even life-threatening crises.
+The reason that I as a practitioner prioritise discovery is that it allows for a broader perspective, and for raising useful, if not difficult questions, and aims to address long-term, repeated problems and suffering.
 At the end of the day, it is the subjective experience of the client that takes centre stage.

 – Inspired by P. Verhaeghe and A. Kullman